Buffalo Plaid Moose Crochet Hand Towel

 Notes

-• Color Changes: Click HERE for a color change photo tutorial.
+- Color Changes: We have a color change photo tutorial for reference.

 Special Stitches

-• Join with a standing sc: When instructed to “Join with a standing sc”, begin with a slip knot on your hook.
-Insert your hook into the stitch or space indicated, yo, pull up a loop, yo and draw thru both loops on hook. (click here for tutorial)
+- Join yarn with a standing single crochet: When instructed to “Join with a standing sc”, begin with a slip knot on your hook.
+Insert your hook into the stitch or space indicated, yo, pull up a loop, yo and draw thru both loops on hook.

 Head